pharo-project/pharo-changelogs/Pharo100ChangeLogs.md

 - Improve code critiques (and migrated to Spec2)
 - Improve FileReference (fixes in relative Paths, canonicalization of names)
 - Improve quality rules (test categorisation, better explanation of rules)
-- Improve debugging infrastructure (sindarin,
+- Improve debugging infrastructure (sindarin)
 - Fixes in compiler (when using whileTrue:)
 - Fixes on shortcut printing (on OSX)
 - Fixes undo/redo in the rubric editor